EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 - **Recommendations**: Shows events based on what you searched before
 - **Session Tracking**: Remembers what you searched across browser sessions
 - **Priority Ordering**: Important announcements show first (High → Normal → Low)
+- **Visual Enhancements**: Color-coded cards (blue for recommendations, green for events, priority-based colors for announcements)

 ### Data Structures I Used
 - **Stack**: Keeps track of recent searches (last in, first out)